yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation.md

 ### Pulling out tables from a colocated tablet

-When table(s) grows large, it'll be useful to have the ability to pull the table out of colocated tablet in order to scale.
+When a table grows large, it'll be useful to have the ability to pull the table out of its colocated tablet in order to scale.
 We won't provide an automated way to do this in 2.1.
 This can be done manually using the following steps:

 1. Create a table with the same schema as the table to be pulled out.
 1. Dump contents of original table using `ysql_dump` or `COPY` command and importing that into the new table.